What does the compliance wave in the drone industry hold for drone operators?

 It seemed obvious to me that if a broadcaster or video client would care about having the rights to use a music track or a stock photo in their piece for fear of litigation, they would care if the drone footage they were using was legally acquired too – right?

 Well, they do now!
 Partly because they are more educated around drone use and partly because of changing laws around privacy and data protection.
+So – buyer beware!
+It is as important for you to think about the legality of the drone operation as it is for the pilot to be aware.
+It won’t be long before authorities chase after the demand to corral the supply.

 Last year we approached several large stock libraries highlighting a problem we saw coming down the tracks and while they concurred that it would eventually be an issue – none were willing to leap into that space of certified drone footage, as it seemed a slow train, laden with uncertain regulation and lack of enforcement.